 Is blockchain going to be the very beginning of a new golden era?
-At Swiss Cyber Forum, we believe that learning about the essential elements of the blockchain technology stack is critical to following the state of the art.
-So, in this blog post, we are going to explain to you what the blockchain technology is.
-Then, we’ll discuss cloud computing and its characteristics, and lastly, we’ll talk about the blockchain security in cloud computing.
+At Swiss Cyber Forum, we believe that learning about the essential elements of the blockchain technology stack is critical to understand the state of the art.
+In this blog post, we will explain what blockchain technology is.
+Then, we’ll discuss cloud computing and blockchain security in cloud computing.

 The concept of blockchain gained mainstream attention in 2017.
 In simple terms, blockchain is a technology that enables data to be stored and transferred on a peer-to-peer basis.
 It can also be compared to a bank ledger holding transactions.
 It stores information about the date, time, and amount of money, etc. It’s used in a ‘decentralised’ manner and eliminates the need for ‘trusted third parties’.
 The blockchain network doesn’t have any central authority.
 So, we can pretty much say that blockchain technology created the cornerstone of a new kind of internet.